Skip to main content

 Prerequisites

-Before installing wreck-it, you need:
+Before installing wreck-it, choose a model provider:

 # Follow the installation guide at: